We are an interdiscplinary team of health professionals and are proud to offer patient and family-centred care to our patients living with CF.

 - Brigette Wilkins, CF Physiotherapist

 After a varied career path including a degree in Art History from the University of Victoria, long spells in professional kitchens as a chef and in many a nightclub as a rock musician, Brigette finally decided what she wanted to be when she grew up and applied to the UBC School of Physical Therapy, from which she graduated in 2005.
 She started working with CF patients as a student in 2004 and has wanted to do nothing else since, though she has made the occasional appearance as a clinical instructor/examiner in Physical Therapy at UBC.
-Current professional interests include methods of enhancing patient adherence to treatment, exercise testing and prescription, and the role of exercise in preventing and treating bone disease in CF. In her off hours, she can be found on a bicycle, and has been involved with the Gear Up 4 CF fundraising ride since 2011.
+Current professional interests include methods of enhancing patient adherence to treatment, exercise testing and prescription, and the role of exercise in preventing and treating bone disease in CF. In her off hours, she can be found under a barbell or behind a drum kit.

 - Pat MacDiarmid, CF Social Worker